-The concept of “safe third country” is defined with reference to Article 27 of the Asylum Procedures Directive and where appropriate with an EU list of safe third countries, as a country where the applicant does not face persecution or serious harm, has the possibility to seek recognition as a refugee and, if recognised, enjoy protection in accordance with the Refugee Convention.
+The concept of “safe third country” is defined with reference to Article 27 of the Asylum Procedures Directive and where appropriate with an EU list of safe third countries, as a country where the applicant does not face persecution or serious harm, has the possibility to seek recognition as a refugee and, if recognised, enjoys protection in accordance with the Refugee Convention.
 The law also requires the existence of links in the form of a relationship with the safe third country, which make it reasonable for the applicant to be returned to that country.[1]
 The applicability of the “safe third country” concept is a ground for inadmissibility (see section on Admissibility Procedure).

 Safety criteria